Market Analysts see Trip.com Group Limited [TCOM] gaining to $46. Time to buy?

 as a special resolution, THAT the Company’s Third Amended and Restated Memorandum of Association and Articles of Association be amended and restated by their deletion in their entirety and by the substitution in their place of the Fourth Amended and Restated Memorandum of Association and Articles of Association in the form as attached as Exhibit B to the Notice of Annual General Meeting.

+The results of the trading session contributed to over 4323084 shares changing hands.
+Over the past one week, the price volatility of Trip.com Group Limited stands at 3.19% while the volatility over the past one month is 2.54%.

-Compared to the average trading volume of 4.83M shares, TCOM reached a trading volume of 5745563 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TCOM stock reached $26.06 billion, with 651.85 million shares outstanding and 603.09 million shares in the current float.
+Compared to the average trading volume of 4.86M shares, TCOM reached a trading volume of 4323084 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Trip.com Group Limited [TCOM]?